 Request data or information

-How you can request data or information from us through the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.
+You have the right to request recorded information from us under the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations 2004 (EIR).

 Before you start